WiproOpenSource/openbdre/metadata.md

 PROCESS_TYPE

 This is also a master table which defines the process type.
 It can be semantic,hive data generation,etc.Each type is assigned a process type Id.
 These ids are referred in workflow generation module to generate the workflow xml file for oozie and the dot file for workflow visualization.

+WORKFLOW_TYPE

+Another master table which defines the workflow type and assigns a workflow type Id to each type.
+This has 3 entries : steps,stand alone and oozie.

+LINEAGE_QUERY_TYPE

+This table registers the lineage query type which would referenced by different tables of the Lineage module.The query type can be pig,hive etc.